groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/create-pdf-buttons-java-groupdocs-annotation/_index.md

 Boom!
 You've just created your first **interactive pdf button java**.
 But we're not stopping there.

+## How to create pdf buttons java

+Now that you’ve seen the basic flow, let’s look at a slightly more advanced scenario where the button carries reply data.
+This pattern is useful when you want to capture user feedback directly inside the PDF.

-## Adding Replies and Comments to Buttons
+### Adding Replies and Comments to Buttons

 Here's where things get really interesting.
 Interactive PDF buttons with replies open up a whole world of possibilities for feedback, collaboration, and user interaction.

-### Creating Button Components with Replies

 ```java
 try (Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/input_file.pdf")) {